Automating Legal Interpretation with LLMs: Retrieval, Generation, and Evaluation

 \subsection{Result}

-We report the performance of our method and all baselines on Legal Concept Entailment Task in Table~\ref{tab:Main-result}.
-Overall, our ATRI achieves the best performance across nearly all models and evaluation metrics, showcasing the effectiveness of our framework and the necessity of its core components.
+We report the performance of our method and all baselines on the LCE Task in Table~\ref{tab:Main-result}.
+Overall, ATRIE achieves the best performance across nearly all models, showcasing the effectiveness of our framework and the necessity of its core components.